-Revenue from sale of products and services is recognised at a point in time when the goods has been transferred to the customer and coincides with the delivery of products and acceptance by customers.
+Revenue from sale of goods are recognised at a point in time when the goods have been transferred to the customer and coincides with the delivery of goods and acceptance by customers.

-There is no right of return and warranty provided to the customers on the sale of goods.
+There is no material right of return and warranty provided to the customers on the sale of goods.